paulskirk53/Observatory-wiki/Astronomy Equipment/H814C Camera and Log.md

 2. the exposure time of 0.001 seconds IS critical, anything longer causes white out and the pulsar dome shutter needs to be only one third open on a cloudy day to get an image.

 ## Camera connection problems log

+**Update 2025**
+By chance I replaced the NUC with a Lenovo M720Q.
+Te camera connection problem disappeared.
+So after all the pain of testing over years - it seems to have been the computer.
+AI information about this is that USB3 can cause connection problems with USB2 devices, so force use of USB2 protocol by using a USB 2 cable.
+Test ongoing Oct 2025

 ### Problems with the camera.